 By contrast, Harry and Meghan have openly discussed that if you want to give something to make their wedding day special, you're better off saving the toaster and giving to a variety of charities.
 Many of the ones they've selected

 honor the charitable work that Diana herself did, including the Children's HIV Association and Crisis.
-WPA Pool/Getty Images Entertainment/Getty Images
+4 The Venue WPA Pool/Getty Images Entertainment/Getty Images

 This one will likely smack you between the eyes early on – it's not easy to mix up Windsor Castle's tiny St. George's Chapel with the